Why We Built Jargon Ipsum

 AI can generate anything right now—including placeholder text, industry-specific or otherwise.
 Why build something by hand when a prompt could do the same job in seconds?

 We’re a team of makers.
 We design things, write things, develop things, photograph things.
-The process of building Jargon Ipsum—thinking through the word banks, the industry categories, the interface, the tone—was reason enough to do it.
+The process of building Jargon Ipsum—thinking through the Mix-ins, the industry categories, the interface, the tone—was reason enough to do it.
 It taught us things.
-It gave us something to point to that reflects how we think, not just what we can produce.

 A sample of jargon ipsum.